furkanhanilci/MitigatingOverThinkingLLMs/README.md

-# Mitigating Over-Thinking in Large Language Models: Multi-Criterion Reinforcement Pruning and Performance-Length Trade-Offs
+# ThinkPrune: Pruning Long Chain-of-Thought of LLMs via Reinforcement Learning

 This is the official implementation of the paper:
- ***Mitigating Over-Thinking in Large Language Models: Multi-Criterion Reinforcement Pruning and Performance-Length Trade-Offs\***
+ ***ThinkPrune: Pruning Long Chain-of-Thought of LLMs via Reinforcement Learning\***

 > ThinkPrune efficiently trims long reasoning chains in LLMs using reinforcement learning.